terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-governance.md

 ### Voting Period

-If the minimum deposit has been reached before the end of the deposit period, then the proposal goes into voting.
-The voting starts as soon as the minimum deposit has been reached, and lasts for one week.
-While the proposal is in voting, Luna holders can cast votes for the proposal.
+If the minimum deposit has been reached before the end of the deposit period, then the proposal goes into a one-week voting period.
+While the proposal is in voting, holders of staked Luna can cast votes for the proposal.
 The 4 voting options available are:

 - `Yes` - in favor
 - `No` - not in favor